-The reserves recorded in equity on the Corporation's balance sheet include Share Purchase Warrants, Contributed Surplus and Accumulated Deficit.
+The reserves recorded in equity on the Corporation's statement of financial position include Share Purchase Warrants, Contributed Surplus and Accumulated Deficit.

-- Contributed Surplus is used to recognize the value of stock option grants prior to exercise.

-- Share Purchase Warrants is used to recognize the value of warrant grants prior to exercise.

-- Accumulated Deficit is used to record the Corporation's change in deficit from earnings/loss from period to period.
+- Contributed Surplus is used to recognize the value of stock option grants prior to exercise. - Share Purchase Warrants is used to recognize the value of warrant grants prior to exercise. - Accumulated Deficit is used to record the Corporation's change in deficit from earnings/loss from period to period.